rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

                           module
 - `workerImage`: optional parameter.
 The worker image to use.
 In case this parameter is not passed, the default worker image will be used: quay.io/edge-infrastructure/kernel-module-management-worker:latest.
+  - `firmwareFilesPath`:` optional parameter.
+In case there is a need to also use firmware, this parameter should hold the path to the directory containing those files as a string format.

 The API is located under `pkg/mcproducer` package of the KMM source code.